 Admission: $5.00 for adults (12 years and older), $4.00 for seniors (ages 62 and older), $3.00 for children (ages 6-11), ages 5 and under free

-Bring the kiddos out to Tannehill State Park this October 26, for the 28th Annual Halloween Fairyland.
-This family-friendly festival brings over 6,000 annual visitors and features fun events like trick or treat stops, face painting, balloon animals, a bungee jump and train rides for an additional charge.
+Bring the kiddos out to Tannehill State Park on October 31 for the 29th annual Halloween Fairyland.
+This family-friendly festival brings thousands of annual visitors and features fun events like trick or treat stops, face painting, balloon animals, a bungee jump and train rides for an additional charge.
 Make sure to snag a festival t-shirt, the festival’s annual tradition.
 For more information, visit tannehill.org.

 So, get out and enjoy the crisp fall weather and the festive events in Birmingham!